 Brewing and beer world peers have been lining up at Rocky Ridge’s doors since the middle of 2017 and, when embarking on collaborative ventures with them, Hamish has allowed himself leeway to play with ingredients that normally wouldn’t be permitted in his regular releases.

-Within little more than a year of the first beer leaving the brewery, the distinguished list of brewing buddies includes Dainton Family Brewing, Cellarbrations Carlisle, The Dutch Trading Co, Indian Ocean Brewing Co, Cape Cellars, Baby Mammoth, Cheeky Monkey Brewery, Burnt Ends Smoking Co and relative neighbours The Beer Farm.
-Add in a joint venture with Vasse Valley Hemp that led to one of Australia’s first commercially produced hemp ales, Dr Weedy’s. and it’s clear Hamish and co are a sociable bunch.
+Within little more than a year of the first beer leaving the brewery, the distinguished list of brewing buddies included Dainton, Cellarbrations Carlisle, The Dutch Trading Co, Indian Ocean Brewing Co, Cape Cellars, the late Baby Mammoth, Cheeky Monkey Brewery, Burnt Ends Smoking Co and relative neighbours The Beer Farm.
+Add in a joint venture with Vasse Valley Hemp that led to one of Australia’s first commercially produced hemp ales, Dr Weedy’s, and it’s clear Hamish and co are a sociable bunch.

 While there has been considerable hype around each release, it’s a single beer of which Hamish is most proud.
-Named after his loyal brewery dog – also featured on the can – Ace Pale AIe has a particularly sentimental appeal because it features the Flinders hop.
+Named after his loyal brewery dog – also featured on the can – Ace Pale AIe (which has since been replaced by Ace IPA in their core lineup) has a particularly sentimental appeal because it features the Flinders hop.
 The variety was recently revived from an old growing region in Albany in the state’s South West and, while its exact origins remain a mystery, Hamish describes his love for Flinders in its point of difference.

 “It’s so different,” he says.
 “There’s a unique flavour and aroma that has floral notes but underlays citrus, passionfruit and grapefruit.”